hanimuhamed/Blogic/README.md

 # nandScape

-**nandScape** is a sandbox-style **digital logic simulator** that lets you draw circuits and watch them come alive in real time.
-Built to be a playground for tinkerers, computer architecture enthusiasts, and anyone fascinated by how computation emerges from nothing but logic gates.
-From a single NAND to a fully working CPU, you can build it all, right inside nandScape.
+nandScape is a sandbox-style digital logic simulator for exploring how computation emerges from basic logic gates.
+It offers an intuitive grid-based environment where circuits can be drawn like pixel art and simulated in real time.
+From a single NAND gate to a complete processor, nandScape provides a space to design, test, and understand digital logic systems interactively.

 ---

-## Why nandScape?
+## Purpose

-Unlike traditional circuit simulators, nandScape is designed as a **creative sandbox** rather than a strict engineering tool.
+nandScape is built as an open-ended creative environment rather than a conventional circuit design tool.
-It treats logic design as an art form, each circuit is a pattern, each signal a living pulse.
-You’re free to explore, break, and rebuild ideas from the ground up.

-- Build flip-flops, adders, multiplexers, and even CPUs
-- Visualize real-time logic flow in a grid-based space
-- Mix engineering with pixel-perfect creativity
-- No simulation delay, everything reacts instantly
-- Designed to encourage experimentation and discovery
+It allows instant experimentation through a zero-tick simulation model, where every change is reflected immediately.
+Users can construct and observe digital systems dynamically, gaining insight into how simple logical relationships can scale into complex computational behavior.

 ---

 ## Features

-- Zero-tick simulation (instant level-triggered logic)
+- Zero-tick simulation with immediate signal propagation
+- Grid-based circuit construction inspired by pixel art design
-- Component-based sandbox: input, wire, not gate, clocks, and more
+- Component-based system including inputs, wires, logic gates, and clocks
+- Circular dependency detection to identify and highlight feedback loops
-- Ten save slots within each projects with clipboard persistence for manageability
+- Project-based save system, with multiple save slots within each project for modular circuit development
-- Adjustable grid and clock frequency
-- Full editing suite: copy, paste, duplicate, undo, redo
-- Dynamic view control and quick mode switching
-- Capable of simulating full computational units (ALUs, registers, memory, etc.)
+  - For example, an ALU can be built in slot 0, a 1-bit adder in slot 1, and an 8-bit adder in slot 2

 ---

 ## Download

-The latest playable build of **nandScape** is available under the
+The latest playable build of **nandScape** is available in [**Releases**](https://github.com/hanimuhamed/nandScape/releases)
-[**Releases**](https://github.com/<your-username>/nandScape/releases) section of this repository.
 1. Download the latest `.7z` build for your platform.
 2. Extract and run it, no installation required.

-> **Note:** First-time startup may take a few seconds while the simulation environment initializes.

 ---